misterorion/misterorion.com/content/grimoire/powershell-ecs.md

 ---
-title: "Go Channels"
-excerpt: "Check Bottlerocket AMI with Lambda and PowerShell"
+title: "Check Bottlerocket AMI with Lambda and PowerShell"
+excerpt: ""
-tags: ["Powershell","AWS","Lambda","ECS"]
+tags: ["Powershell","AWS","Lambda"]
 ---

-Simple Lambda function to check the AMI of your launch template against the latest Bottlerocket AMI.
+Simple Lambda function to check your launch template AMI against the latest Bottlerocket AMI and publish an SNS topic if a new AMI exists.

 Set `LaunchTemplateId` environment variable in Lambda console to the ID of your launch template.

-Set `AmiId` environment variable to the AMI ID you want to check against.
+Set `AmiId` environment variable in Lambda console to the AMI ID you want to check against.
 For example, `/aws/service/bottlerocket/aws-ecs-1/x86_64/latest/image_id`

 The function publishes an SNS message to the ARN you specify and logs `$Message` to Cloudwatch Logs.

+☝Tip: Use the public AWS BottleRocket SNS topic as trigger to receive notifications only when a new AMI is released.
+You can also create an SNS message that will update your launch templates automatically and trigger ECS auto-scaling group instance refreshes.

 ```powershell
 Requires -Modules @{ModuleName='AWS.Tools.Common';ModuleVersion='4.1.0.0';}